Here’s how you can easily fix six common foot problems

 Nail surgery to remove part or total nail under local anaesthetic may be an option which should be discussed with your foot care professional for a permanent solution to recurring ingrown and infected toenails.

-Here at We Fix Feet, your local Podiatry and Foot Healthcare clinics, in Ilkeston, Beestonand Sheffield; we’re always here to help with our professional advice and treatments for these common foot conditions.
+Here at We Fix Feet, we're your local Foot Care Experts, in Ilkeston, Derby and Beeston, Nottingham.
+We’re always here to help with our professional advice and treatments for these common foot conditions.